projecttacoma/measure-repository/service/README.md

   - Publishable:
     - Supports the _Publishable_ minimum write capability _retire_
     - Artifact must be in active status and may only change the status to retired and update the date (and other metadata appropriate to indicate retired status)
+    - Note: While it is not yet mentioned in the specification, _retire_ supports the update of an artifact as well as any resources it is composed of, recursively
   - Authoring:
     - Supports the additional _Authoring_ capability _revise_
     - Artifact must be in (and remain in) draft status